 The use of video on a product page can increase conversions up to 86%.

-Moreover, product tutorial videos can boost search engine optimization (SEO), enhancing a brand’s visibility and driving more organic traffic to their ecommerce site.
+Moreover, product tutorial videos can boost visibility in search engines, enhancing a brand’s visibility and driving more organic traffic to their ecommerce site.
+If you’re with a larger brand, you could probably type “how to achieve x with [your product]” into Google and get several results.

 Additionally, they can go viral, increasing brand awareness and driving traffic to the ecommerce website.